Welcoming local artist Muriel Christianson to the gallery.

 Unique and special - choose one or take a bunch!

-Welcoming new local artist Carol Slappendel to the gallery.
+Welcoming local artist Carol Slappendel to the gallery.

 Carol creates expressive, abstract paintings from her home studio in Wadestown, Wellington.